-The (New) Jerusalem Bible’s wording is often clumsy and opaque to non-scholars.
+- The (New) Jerusalem Bible’s wording is often clumsy and opaque to non-scholars.
 This is a matter of English style rather than accuracy in translation.
-The notes have a distinct Roman Catholic flavor, which can be an advantage for Roman Catholics or for people who are not Roman Catholics themselves, but wish to inform themselves about the position of the Roman Catholic church on specific passages.
+The notes have a distinct Roman Catholic flavor, which can be an advantage for Roman Catholics and for people who are not Roman Catholics themselves, but wish to inform themselves about the position of the Roman Catholic church on specific passages.

-The (New) Jerusalem Bible is an excellent scholarly work for serious students of the Bible, especially Roman Catholics.
+- The (New) Jerusalem Bible is an excellent scholarly work for serious students of the Bible, especially Roman Catholics.
 The notes have a distinct Roman Catholic flavor, which can be a disadvantage for people who are not Roman Catholics.

 The New King James Bible

 There is no real connection between the King James Version and the New King James Bible except for the name, the textual basis of the New Testament, and some similarity in the language.
 It was the brainchild of Sam Moore.
-He purchased his son a brand-new leather-bound King James Bible embossed with his name, but the boy couldn’t understand it and asked his father if he could make a Bible he could understand.
+He purchased his son a brand-new leather-bound King James Bible embossed with his name, but the boy couldn’t understand it and asked his father if he could make a Bible that he could understand.
 After prayer and market research, he assembled 130 scholars to undertake the translation.
-Sam Moore is the CEO of Thomas Nelson, the publisher of the New King James Bible.
+Sam Moore was the CEO of Thomas Nelson, the publisher of the New King James Bible.

 Received Text,rather than the modern critical text that most modern translators use.
 (The Textus Receptus also underlies the New Testament of the King James Version.)
 If you live outside the United States, please note that King James Version is the American name for the Authorised Version.